• Skip to primary navigation

 A tray of Brisket Burnt Ends

-• Brisket Burnt Ends Recipe
+Brisket Burnt Ends Recipe Highlights

 Understanding a Packer Brisket

-There are two muscles on a packer (or whole brisket) called the point and the flat.
+There are two muscles on a full packer brisket called the point (deckle) and the flat.
 The point and flat are connected by a layer of fat.
+That fat line will be thick.
 The point is well marbled and the best cut for burnt ends.
-The brisket flat is leaner and best for slices.
-You can smoke the entire brisket into an amazing meal, but for burnt ends you have to take a few additional steps.

 You can call your butcher in advance to see if they will sell just the point.
-If that is the case, follow this recipe by smoking the point, cutting into cubes, saucing, and finishing in the smoker.
+If that is the case, follow this recipe by smoking the seasoned point, cutting into cubes, saucing, and finishing in the smoker.

 What Are Burnt Ends?

-Burnt Ends are cubed up pieces of smoked point meat from the point of the brisket.
+Traditional Burnt Ends are cubed up pieces of smoked meat from the point of the brisket.
 They are cubed, then sauced, and added back into the smoker to caramelize, rendering a juicy and tender beef bite.

 Holding a BBQ Beef Burnt End